uzairbcm/chronicle-android-bulk-data-downloader/README.md

 # Chronicle Bulk Data Downloader

+WORK IN PROGRESS, please feel free to open an issue or email at uzair.alam@bcm.edu if you experience any issues.

 A tool for downloading Chronicle data in bulk.

 Not affiliated with Chronicle or GetMethodic, please visit them here: https://getmethodic.com/